 "Home" has always been rather fluid.
 My father was a doctor in the army so we would get posted to a new city every two years.
 (Karachi-Maripur-Sialkot-Dhaka-Karachi-Peshawar-Rawalpindi).
 We were living in Rawalpindi during Gen Zia’s coup, in the aftermath of which my father was “purged” from the army and we moved to Malta.
 I’ve lived in London, Jeddah, Thailand, New York City, Canada, and now California.
 But I love and feel at home in Karachi, the city of my birth.

-all this moving had on your poetry?
+What impact has all this moving had on your poetry?

 Exposure to the unfamiliar became an incubator for introspection and consequently, art.
 I was always the new girl in class and did not have the same freedom as boys to go outside and play cricket or football.
 This led to a more or less solitary childhood.
 My hours were filled with reading and listening to music and gradually with writing and painting.